LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.

 - Income inequality

 - Global cultural and economic influence (“soft power”)

 Our region will be a place where people of all ages have easy access to clean, safe, and sustainable venues to enjoy the natural environment, arts and cultural resources, and local beaches, waterways, and open space.

 By the year 2050, people of all ages will enjoy safe homes, safe neighborhoods, and safe places to play.
-Every neighborhood will provide its residents with vibrant park space, every child will have access to afterschool enrichment programs, and residents will love their neighborhoods.
+Every neighborhood will provide its residents with vibrant park space and residents will love their neighborhoods.

 - Access to open space and park facilities

-Our region will be a place where every resident has the opportunity to engage and interact with other Angelenos and are empowered to contribute meaningfully in civic processes.
+Our region will be a place where every resident has the opportunity to engage and interact with other Angelenos and is empowered to contribute meaningfully in civic processes.